Table of Contents

 Keep an eye on the latest NFL odds for SNF and monitor how the lines change from now until kickoff.

-In addition to our Week 9 Sunday Night Football betting analysis, if you are in need of more additional NFL predictions for the entire week or season, then check out the industry’s best handicapping membership.
-And, you can check it out for free!
+In addition to our Week 16 Sunday Night Football preview below, if you are in need of more NFL predictions for this weekend or the rest of the season, then check out the industry’s best handicapping membership.
+And, you can test it out for free!

 Sunday Night Football Betting Trends